How to Prepare your Family for Emergencies in Dallas, Texas

-- Games, books, puzzles and other entertaining activities
+- Games, books, puzzles, and other entertaining activities

 Other Preventive Precautions

-The best way to be prepare for catastrophes is to be sure you are practicing home safety measures.
+The best way to be prepared for catastrophes is to be sure you are practicing home safety measures.
 In order to keep your family safe and to prevent costly water and fire damage, practice the following preventive tips:

 - Install and routinely check fire and smoke alarms in every room of your house

 - Be sure you have a working fire extinguisher on each floor of your home

 - Ensure address numbers on your home and mailbox are easily visible for emergency responders